Fei-au/lc/leetcode.md

     - Get a valid window and process
     - Assign left pointer to right pointer position
   - Use the outer loop to iternate the right pointer
+    - Method 1.
+      - While right < n:
+      - Move right pointer to add valid element
+      - Move left pointer to eliminate invalid element (This could use the outer while right < n loop)
+    - Method 2.
       - Check if the range valid in every outer loop
       - if not valid, then keep iterate the right pointer
       - if valid, inside the outer loop, loop left pointer